ramonskie/jellyfin-plugin-oxicleanarr/INSTALLATION.md

-# Installation Guide: Jellyfin C# Plugin for Prunarr
+# Installation Guide: Jellyfin Plugin for Prunarr

-This guide explains how to install and configure the Jellyfin.Plugin.PrunarrBridge C# plugin.
+This guide explains how to install and configure the Jellyfin.Plugin.PrunarrBridge plugin.

 ## Overview

-The C# plugin approach embeds the symlink management functionality directly into Jellyfin as a native plugin.
-This eliminates the need for a separate sidecar container but requires building and installing a C# .NET plugin.
+This native Jellyfin plugin embeds symlink management functionality directly into Jellyfin.
+No additional containers are required - the plugin runs inside Jellyfin's process and exposes REST endpoints on Jellyfin's port.

 ## Prerequisites